DataDog/documentation/content/en/security_platform/cloud_workload_security/self_test.md

 ---
 title: Troubleshooting
 kind: documentation
-description: "Troubleshooting guide for Datadog Cloud Workload Security."
+description: "Troubleshooting for Cloud Workload Security."
 ---

 ## Self tests

-In order to ensure that:
-- the communication between the `security-agent` and the `system-probe` is working as expected
-- the Cloud Workload Security probe is able to detect system events

-you can manually trigger self tests by running the following command:
+In order to ensure that the communication between the `security-agent` and the `system-probe` is working as expected and the Cloud Workload Security probe is able to detect system events, you can manually trigger self tests by running the following command:

 | Platform     | Command                                                                             |
 | --------     | -------                                                                             |